internalfx/mindex/README.md

 ##### Description

 Retrieves an array of matching IDs from the index.
+When used with `limit` and `order`, you can quickly get the highest or lowest value in the index.

 ##### Example